-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead of this report.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
+The following tables list all of the drinking water contaminants that were detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.

-Unless otherwise noted, the data presented in these tables are from testing done in 2022.
+Unless otherwise noted, the data presented in these tables are from testing done in 2023.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
 In these tables you will find terms and abbreviations that might not be familiar to you.
-To help you better understand these terms, we have provided the definitions.